Product Information Management...

 After completing the form, you are presented with two choices:

 1. Create Draft: Click on the Create Draft button to save your attribute as a draft, keeping it unpublished on the portal.
-This allows you to revisit and edit the attribute details at your convenience before putting it live for user visibility.
+This allows you to revisit and edit the attribute details at your convenience before publishing it for user visibility.

 2. Create & Open: Click on the Create & Open button, and you will be directed to the Attribute Detail page.
 This is the preferred choice when you intend to make the attribute live and immediately utilize it on the NoChannel Commerce Portal.